 To make investigation even simpler, you can now create custom queries and save them for later use.

-After you've finished building your query, select the Save as button in the top-right corner of the filters.
+After you've finished building your query, select the Save as button.

 In the Save query pop-up, name your query.